-Once we have identified that a range of stuff exists to experience, we can make decisions as to what sort of life we want to live.
-We can then seek out the information and experiences that will give us more of the stuff that will make us feel good.
+Once you uderstand that a range of stuff exists to experience, you can make decisions as to what sort of life you want to live.
+You can then seek out the information and experiences that will give you more of the stuff that makes you feel good.

-If we play for ‘the love of the game’ and consciously expect to enjoy all the steps along the way, we will have a great life experience.
+And eventually, you will arrive at a point where you are playing (living life) just for the love of the game and are consciously expecting to enjoy all the steps along the way.
+And this is what will give you a great life experience.

-If, however, we choose to believe that life is hard and full of obstacles, then this is what we will attract (through The Law of Attraction) into our experience.
+If, however, you choose to believe that life is hard and full of obstacles, then this is what you will attract (through The Law of Attraction) into your experience.

-We benefit most when we focus on our own experience and check-in with ourselves regularly, many times every day, inquiring, ‘HOW AM I FEELING NOW?’
-Our answer to this question will give us an indication of what we have just been thinking about.
+You will benefit the most when you focus on your own experience and check in with yourselves regularly, many times every day, inquiring, ‘How am I feeling now?’
+Your answer to this question will give you an indication of what you have just been thinking about.

-If we are not happy, for whatever reason, we can change our thoughts to thoughts that will immediately elevate our level of happiness.
-If we do this regularly, we will break down the negative, self-defeating thought habits that currently inhabit our minds.
-We can then begin to build up habits that will help us achieve a higher level of overall satisfaction with our life.
-WE WILL BECOME A HAPPIER PERSON AND WE WILL FEEL LIKE WE ARE ON THE WAY TO WINNING OUR GAME OF LIFE.
+If you are not happy, for whatever reason, you can change our thoughts to ones that will immediately elevate your level of happiness.
+If you do this regularly, you will break down the negative, self-defeating thought habits that currently inhabit your minds.
+And from here, you can then begin to build beneficial habits that will help you achieve a higher level of overall satisfaction with your life.
+Becoming a happier person is the way to win at the game of life.

-It is important to remember that CONTRAST AND DIVERSITY need to exist, but it does not mean that we need to allow ALL experiences to become part of OUR LIFE.
-Other players may need the stuff, that we see as undesirable, to learn what they need to learn.
-We should be happy for them as they are receiving what they need to help them to evolve to the next level of the game.
-It’s none of our business what other people are doing and we should be concerned with putting our focus where it belongs…… ON BECOMING THE BEST PLAYER THAT we CAN BE SO THAT WE WILL ACHIEVE THE LIFE THAT WE DESIRE FOR OURSELVES.
+It is important to remember that contrast and diversity need to exist, but that this does not mean that we need to allow all experiences to become part of our lives.
+Other players may need some of the stuff that we see as undesirable to learn what they need to learn.
+We should be happy for them as they are receiving what they need to help them evolve to the next level of the game.
+It’s none of our business what other people are doing and we should be concerned with putting our focus where it belongs…… on becoming the best player that we can be so that we will get to achieve the awesoe life that we want to be living.